oracle-livelabs/oci/oci-landing-zones/mushop/mushop_info.md

     `Hamburger > Developer Services > Resource Manager > Stacks > Create Stack`
 * Upload the mushop-basic-stack-latest.zip file that was downloaded earlier, and provide a name and description for the stack
 *	Configure the stack
-   i.
-Database Name - You can choose to provide a database name (optional ii.
-SSH Public Key - (Optional) Provide a public SSH key if you wish to establish SSH access to the compute node(s).
+   *	Database Name - You can choose to provide a database name (optional
-*
+   *	SSH Public Key - (Optional) Provide a public SSH key if you wish to establish SSH access to the compute node(s).

 ## Task 2: Deployment Resource Management